Benjamin Disraeli: 1830–1837

 Together with his sister's fiancé, William Meredith, Disraeli travelled widely in southern Europe and beyond in 1830–31.
 The trip was financed partly by another high society novel, The Young Duke, written in 1829–30.
 The tour was cut short suddenly by Meredith's death from smallpox in Cairo in July 1831.
 Despite this tragedy, and the need for treatment for a sexually transmitted disease on his return, Disraeli felt enriched by his experiences.
 He became, in Parry's words, "aware of values that seemed denied to his insular countrymen.
 The journey encouraged his self-consciousness, his moral relativism, and his interest in Eastern racial and religious attitudes."
-Blake regards the tour as one of the formative experiences of Disraeli's whole career: "[T]he impressions that it made on him were life-lasting.
+Blake regards the tour as one of the formative experiences of Disraeli's career: "[T]he impressions that it made on him were life-lasting.
 They conditioned his attitude toward some of the most important political problems which faced him in his later years—especially the Eastern Question; they also coloured many of his novels."

 Disraeli wrote two novels in the aftermath of the tour.
 Contarini Fleming (1832) was avowedly a self-portrait.
-It is subtitled "a psychological autobiography", and depicts the conflicting elements of its hero's character: the duality of northern and Mediterranean ancestry, the dreaming artist and the bold man of action.
+It is subtitled "a psychological autobiography" and depicts the conflicting elements of its hero's character: the duality of northern and Mediterranean ancestry, the dreaming artist and the bold man of action.
 As Parry observes, the book ends on a political note, setting out Europe's progress "from feudal to federal principles".
 The Wondrous Tale of Alroy the following year portrayed the problems of a medieval Jew in deciding between a small, exclusively Jewish state and a large empire embracing all.

-After the two novels were published, Disraeli declared that he would "write no more about myself".
+After these novels were published, Disraeli declared that he would "write no more about myself".
 He had already turned his attention to politics in 1832, during the great crisis over the Reform Bill.
 He contributed to an anti-Whig pamphlet edited by John Wilson Croker and published by Murray entitled England and France: or a cure for Ministerial Gallomania.
 The choice of a Tory publication was regarded as strange by Disraeli's friends and relatives, who thought him more of a Radical.
 Indeed, he had objected to Murray about Croker's inserting "high Tory" sentiment: Disraeli remarked, "it is quite impossible that anything adverse to the general measure of Reform can issue from my pen."
 Moreover, at the time Gallomania was published, Disraeli was electioneering in High Wycombe in the Radical interest.